imahdio/CSS-Essential-Training/03-The Box Model/README.md

 **Notice:** there is no default margin space on the left and right side of above demonstrated margin box, and that's why the values say zero in it.
 **Notice:** You can even edit CSS properties values to experiment right in the browser.
 Refresh the browser to reset the changes that you made in the Dev tool.
 -if you hover over the various properties on visual demonstartion of box model, it will highlight the color-coded corresponding areas, which is super helpful when debugging.
--<a name="margin-collapsing"></a>margin collapsing **only affects on the top and the bottom margins**.
+-<a id="margin-collapsing"></a>margin collapsing **only affects on the top and the bottom margins**.
 [When I hover over the `H1` in the HTML panel](https://user-images.githubusercontent.com/64577273/148741291-3cf926bc-f48c-4ab2-96d5-b70dc2b4c2a7.png), you can see that there is margin on the top and bottom of the element.
 The margin bottom space stops right above the content box of the `H2`, but [if I hover over the `H2` element](https://user-images.githubusercontent.com/64577273/148741731-02a093d1-aebf-4347-9b15-47b70b447bbe.png), the margin top stops right below the content box of `H1`.
 Both of these margins are occupying the same space, even though they're coming from two different elements.

 collapse-the process of hiding something or reducing its size, so it's not visible

-margine collapsing- The top and bottom margins of blocks are sometimes combined (collapsed) into a single margin. [check MDN documentation for more info](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing)
+margine collapsing- The top and bottom margins of blocks are sometimes combined (collapsed) into a single margin whose size is the largest of the individual margins. [check MDN documentation for more info](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing)
 ## Padding, margin, and border
 >-there are 2 ways to distinguish between margin and padding
 >1. inspecting each element with developer tools
 >2. adding a background color or border to each element
 >
 ><a name="element-total-size"></a>**IMPORTANT Notice**: margin isn't included in the total size of the element.
 It does push all the surrounding elements away, so it is included in the total area that the element occupies.
 >-experiment with [this code snippet](https://codepen.io/ma400/pen/RwLeowy):
 >* the space between the first and second paragraph is created by margin collapsing.
 >* following CSS declarations remove any margine between first 2 paragraphs: